 GCHQ warns British political parties of coming Russian attempts to influence elections.

-Today's issue includes events affecting Australia, Canada, China, Iran, Japan, Russia, United Kingdom, United States and Vietnam
+Today's issue includes events affecting Australia, Canada, China, Iran, Japan, Russia, United Kingdom, United States, and and Vietnam.

 in today's podcast we hear from our partners at Virginia Tech's Hume Center, as director Charles Clancy discusses end-to-end encryption.
 And we speak with a guest from Novetta, blockchain expert Corey Petty, who tells us what to expect at their next Jailbreak session.